-We are taught by Mrs K Jones and Mrs L Van Houplines and our teaching assistant is ?.
+We are taught by Mrs L Van Houplines (Monday to Wednesday) and Mrs K Jones (Wednesday to Friday) and our teaching assistant is Mrs Parker.

 Our sessions are: